kyorohiro/hello_skyengine/build_ios/README.md

 ```
 than make xcode project.
-and builded app is exeutable on simulator and real device.
+and this project's builded app is exeutable on simulator and real device.